Nghệ-Tĩnh Soviets: Village peasant sections and soviets

 There were consequently severe disruptions to local administration.
 By September 1930, all administration below the county level disappeared or was paralysed in some counties, as many village notables were forced to retire, discredited both by their economic exploitation of the villages and their relations with the Annamite administration and the French.
 Peasant associations, calling themselves “village peasant sections” (xã bộ nông), were formed rather spontaneously throughout the two provinces to fill this vacuum and were the only form of organization available in some places.
 These associations have been often remembered as the “Soviets”, or more specifically, the “Nghe Tinh Soviets” (Xô Viết Nghệ Tĩnh), although this was only a name given to them by the leaders of the Communist Party.

-These were usually formed by calling for a meeting of village residents in the local village đình, or communal temple, and electing a directing committee to replace the existing village council of elders.
+These were usually formed by calling for a meeting of village residents in the communal temple (đình) and electing a directing committee to replace the existing village council of elders.
 Most of the new soviets were dominated by the poorer peasants in the village.
 As a result, there was much pressure to seize communal lands earlier confiscated by wealthy families and return them to the peasants.
 There were also calls for the annulment of local taxes, the lowering of rents, and the distribution of excess rice to the needy.
 Other activities included the digging of wells and dykes and the establishment of schools.
-In addition, village militias called đội tự vệ, usually armed with sticks and spears or knives, were formed for self-defence purposes.
+In addition, village "self-defence squadrons", usually armed with sticks, spears or knives, were formed for self-defence purposes.

 The ICP provided leadership to these associations.
 Bernal notes that the central committee was not in favour of this rapid dismantling of county administrations and the setting up of “soviets” because the “time for revolution was not yet ripe”.
 However, since these peasant associations were mushrooming in many places, the Central Committee soon changed its approach and advised local Communist members to covertly direct and support the peasant association leaders in the soviets to “maintain and strengthen the influence of the party”.
 However, these associations tended to reassert traditional values in general, and did not establish new ones.
 In the case of the redistribution of land, for example, the local party leadership attempted to enforce a relatively moderate policy: provincial party directives called for the seizure of previously communal lands, but not for the confiscation of all landlords' lands.
 These “village peasant sections” or “soviets” survived in west Nghệ An until August 1931 and in Hà Tĩnh till the end of the year.